 5.1 Do you ensure that a documented business case has been prepared for any policy proposal?
-Do you ensure that your Finance Business Partner (or equivalent) and, as necessary, Internal Audit Division is involved at the earliest possible stage in the preparation of all policy proposals etc. which may have resource, control or other finance related Yes/ No Finance should also be consulted on any novel or contentious spending proposal and any matter which includes issues of financial propriety and regularity.
-Further guidance on the Role Of Finance is available on the Intranet.
-The need to consult Finance might also be included in induction material and local desk instructions.
-Auditors and APUC.
+Do you ensure that your Finance Business Partner (or equivalent) and, as necessary, Internal Audit Division is involved at the earliest possible stage in the preparation of all policy proposals etc. which may have resource, control or other finance related implications and that they are kept informed of developments?